Least Common Multiple Of 4 And 6

 One of the best ways to understand LCM is to relate it to real-world examples.
 Think about situations where you need to synchronize events or coordinate schedules.

-For example, consider a scenario where you have two tasks: Task A needs to be completed every 4 days, and Task B needs to be completed every 6 days.
+Here's one way to look at it: consider a scenario where you have two tasks: Task A needs to be completed every 4 days, and Task B needs to be completed every 6 days.
 When will both tasks need to be completed on the same day?
 The answer is the LCM of 4 and 6, which is 12.
 So, every 12 days, both tasks will coincide.

 Use Visual Aids